easyrdf/easyrdf/README.md

 EasyRdf
 =======
-EasyRdf is a PHP library designed to make it easy to consume and produce RDF.
+EasyRdf is a PHP library designed to make it easy to consume and produce [RDF].
 It was designed for use in mixed teams of experienced and inexperienced RDF developers.
 It is written in Object Oriented PHP and has been tested extensively using PHPUnit.